“Audiences differ as much as individuals do.”

 No matter, for now, generate copious problem-solving ideas without being critical or concerned about practicality.

 Select a defined issue – or a set of related problems – along with its list of possible responses.
 Then, choose one solution to prototype.

 - Let’s say that your ensemble wants to self-produce concerts in selected regions where people enjoy your style of music and will pay $20-$50 per ticket.

 - Your target audience comprises working and retired adults, and you’ve determined in the empathize phase that their concerns include parking, safety, and accessibility for elderly and disabled patrons.
 You defined those concerns as problems to solve.

-- In the ideation phase, you decided that your top strategy would be to choose low-cost venues in safe neighborhoods that meet all of your group’s technical/acoustical needs and have large, well maintained parking lots, easy wheelchair access to the venue and bathrooms, and excellent sight lines for wheelchair-bound listeners.
+- In the ideation phase, you decided that your top strategy would be to choose low-cost but well-regarded venues in safe neighborhoods that meet all of your group’s technical/acoustical needs and have large, well maintained parking lots, easy wheelchair access to the venue and bathrooms, and excellent sight lines for wheelchair-bound listeners.